markbmullins/Simple-Node-HTTP-Server/README.md

 A simple node HTTP server written in Node.js using only built in modules.
 The server uses `http` to create the server and handle incoming requests and responses.
 It uses `path` to handle file manipulation, including reading extention names and concatenating paths.
 Finally, it uses `fs` to read the HTML files that the server responds with.

+This server is hosted for free on Heroku at https://marks-node-http-server.herokuapp.com/.

 ## Server Code